sora7672/viper_tracking/README.md

 Simple.
 You are in full control of everything that happens here.
 I built this with intention and love.
 "Working" is never good enough for me.
 I keep improving it, so we can better understand how we spend our time and learn from it.

 Whether it's projects, tickets, or just your daily screen routine,
 Viper Tracking helps you track it all in a way that works for you.

 ---

+## Simple Explanation

+This README, the devlog, and the roadmap aren’t built for everyone to fully understand.
+And that’s okay, even I can’t always grasp everything I’ve done here.
+I just kept going, step by step.

+If you feel lost while reading, that’s completely fine.
+I’m not the best explainer, but I’ve tried to be honest, open, and structured throughout these docs.

+Please don’t think you’re worse or “not technical enough” if something seems confusing.
+We just walked different paths.
+This was mine — one line of code after another,
+often without knowing what the next step would be.
+(And yes, sometimes I re-read my own docs to remember what I actually built 😄)

+---